CILLA ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Opening suspicious/irrelevant emails is discouraged.
-Any attachments (or links) found in dubious mail - must never be opened, as these files are the origin of a potential system infection.
-It is recommended to only use official and verified download channels.
-Software should be activated and updated using functions/tools, provided by genuine developers.
-It is ill-advised to use illegal activation tools ("cracks") and third party updaters, due to high-risk of malware installation.
-It is paramount to have a dependable anti-virus/anti-spyware suite installed and kept updated.
-Furthermore, this software is to be set to perform regular system scans and to remove detected threats/issues.
-If your computer is already infected with CILLA, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open suspicious/irrelevant emails.
+Any attachments or links found in dubious mail must never be opened, as these files are the origin of a potential system infection.
+You are advised to use official and verified download channels.
+Software should be activated and updated using functions/tools provided by genuine developers.
+Do not use illegal activation tools ("cracks") or third party updaters, due to high-risk of malware installation.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
+This software is to be set to perform regular system scans and to remove detected threats/issues.
+If your computer is already infected with CILLA, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in CILLA ransomware's HTML file ("how_to_back_files.html"):
+Text presented in CILLA ransomware HTML file ("how_to_back_files.html"):

 YOUR PERSONAL ID

 To get the decryptor you should: